 Rise stays open whenever possible; you should always assume we will be open until you hear otherwise.
 Rise does not base its decision to stay open or close on local school districts' actions, so please do not assume if your school district is closed, that will Rise be closed.
 Those who use Rise transportation services get picked up at their homes and are not waiting outside; therefore, it is unlikely we would ever close due to the temperature.
 All Rise program participants who have complex health needs have a weather-related protocol that is approved by their team and determines when a person should not go to work due to weather conditions.

 To stay up-to-date on weather delays and closures, check our Facebook page at Rise (Rise, Incorporated).
 Tune into WCCO-AM radio (channel 830) and WCCO-TV Channel 4 or their websites at WCCORADIO.com or WCCO.com.

 To better assess conditions and allow for snow plowing to occur, Rise may delay start times by one hour.
 This means that transportation routes would start one hour later and offices will open one hour later.
 Watch WCCO.com for up-to-date information on late starts and closures.

 Greater Minnesota locations and work sites may have a different procedure than the sites in the Twin Cities.
 Follow the procedures and directions given to you by your Rise supervisor.

-Rise is closed for the following holidays:
+All Rise programs and facilities are closed for the following holidays: